 Note: There are a number of government programs that may help reduce your health care and prescription drug costs if you meet the eligibility requirements.

 Unless you choose otherwise, you will have Original Medicare.
-Instead of Original Medicare, you can decide to get your Medicare benefits from a Medicare Advantage Plan, also called a Medicare private health plan.
+Instead of Original Medicare, you can decide to get your Medicare benefits from a Medicare Advantage Plan, also called Part C or Medicare private health plan.
 Remember, you still have Medicare if you enroll in a Medicare Advantage Plan.
 This means that you must still pay your monthly Part B premium (and your Part A premium, if you have one).
-Each Medicare Advantage Plan must provide all Part A and Part B services covered by Original Medicare, but can do so with different rules, costs, and restrictions that can affect how and when you receive care.
+Each Medicare Advantage Plan must provide all Part A and Part B services covered by Original Medicare, but they can do so with different rules, costs, and restrictions that can affect how and when you receive care.